No. I really wish I did. I keep buying meditation apps, but for some reason just downloading them to my phone doesn’t

 Yes!
 I find that meditation is the main, key habit for my having a good life.
 That sounds dramatic, but I absolutely mean it.

-I primarily practice Vipassana meditation; occasionally I’ll practice Mettā meditation in the evening as well to change things up.
+I primarily practice Vipassana meditation; occasionally I’ll practice Mettā meditation in the evening to change things up.
 I’ve had a variety of guided and unguided stints; currently I’m using Dan Harris’ wonderful 10% Happier app, which has excellent guided meditations from some of the best teachers around.

 Two of the most influential meditation books for me were Dan Harris’s 10% Happier (surprise!) and Bhante Gunaratana’s Mindfulness in Plain English.
-I’d also recommend going on a retreat if want to take your practice further - ten-day silent retreats are daunting, but weekend retreats are convenient and super refreshing.
+I’d also recommend going on a retreat if you want to take your practice further - ten-day silent retreats are daunting, but weekend retreats are convenient and super refreshing.

 I do not.
 Admittedly, I have made a go at it, but I’m simply too amped up in the morning to make it stick.